Neilos/motiposters/README.md

 * 'PG_PASS' - containing you PostgreSQL password
 If you do not have a username and password you do not need to set up these environment variables.

+The project uses paperclip which requires the installation of imagemagick (http://www.imagemagick.org/script/index.php).
+If using Mac OSX and homebrew install with the following command brew install ImageMagick

-Run the test suite by entering 'rspec' in the command line.
+Run the test suite in the command line by entering rspec